JX2023-axon/llm-local-client/README.md

 - Personal-use app that mimics the Gemini web experience for people who prefer API usage.
 - No personal data or API keys are included in this repo; the app reads the key from local environment variables.

+## Note
+Unofficial local client that uses the Gemini API; you provide your own API key.

 ## What it does
 - Runs a local web UI in your browser.
 - Stores chat history in `data/chatbox.db` (SQLite).